shivashant25/Nerdio-Lab/Hands-on lab/08-access-session-desktop.md

    ![ws name.](media/4s12.png)

-1. The AVD dashboard will launch, then double click on the **Excel** application to access it.
+1. The AVD dashboard will launch, then double click on the **Session Desktop** to access it.

     ![ws name.](media/4s13.png)